Please contact us if you cannot find the answer to your question here. We are happy to help!

-A Mortgage Broker is a go-between person, between the borrower and the lender, who negotiates the loan on your behalf.
+A Mortgage Broker is an intermediary between the borrower and the lender, finding and negotiating loans on your behalf.

-We are the ones responsible for finding you or your company the best and most competitive product to suit your needs, based on your individual financial situation.
+We are responsible for finding you or your company the best and most competitive product to suit your needs, based on your individual financial situation.

-At Homefree Mortgages, we will approach your lender of choice and, when possible, we will negotiate special pricing below the advertised rate.
+At Homefree Mortgages, we will approach your lender of choice and, where possible, negotiate special pricing below the advertised rate.

-There are a number of benefits to using a broker, particularly through the application process.
+There are a number of benefits to using a broker, particularly during the application process.

-Firstly, we do the legwork and research for you.
-We are already up to date with all of the new products and rates that you may not be aware of.
+Firstly, we do the legwork and research for you and are always up-to-date with all of the new products and rates that you may not be aware of.

 Essentially, we are a one stop shop.
-You will never have to sit on hold to your bank if you are wanting to ask a question or change an account.
-We do that for you.
-We also liaise with your conveyancer or solicitor and real estate agent if required.
+You will never have to sit on hold to your bank to ask a question or change an account - we do that for you.
+We liaise with your conveyancer, solicitor and/or real estate agent as required.

 A Mortgage Broker takes the stress out of buying a home or investment property for you.
 We shop around for the most competitive rate and product that is going to suit your specific needs.